ruszkipista/cims03-my-car/README.md

 ## 4. Technologies and Tools Used

-- The project's product (the website) was written in HTML, CSS, JavaScript, Python, Jinja, utilising [Flask](https://flask.palletsprojects.com/) and [MDBootstrap](https://mdbootstrap.com/) frameworks.
+- The project's product (the website) was written in HTML, CSS, JavaScript, Python, Jinja, utilising [Flask](https://flask.palletsprojects.com/) and [Material Design Bootstrap](https://mdbootstrap.com/) frameworks.
 - Manipulated images with program [Paint.NET](https://www.getpaint.net/).
 Mainly used for cropping and resizing.
 - Created wireframes with program from [balsamiq](https://balsamiq.com/wireframes/)
 - Edited the code with [Visual Studio Code](https://code.visualstudio.com/).